Patient education: Nonsteroidal antiinflammatory drugs (NSAIDs) (Beyond the Basics)

 Fluid retention — People with medical conditions that require diuretics, including heart failure, liver disease, and kidney damage, are at increased risk of developing kidney damage while taking nonselective NSAIDs (eg, ibuprofen) as well as selective NSAIDs (eg, celecoxib [Celebrex]).

 Kidney disease — NSAIDs can worsen kidney function in people whose kidneys are not functioning normally.
 Most people with chronic kidney disease are advised to avoid all types of NSAIDs.
-(See "Patient information: Chronic kidney disease (Beyond the Basics)".)
+(See "Patient education: Chronic kidney disease (Beyond the Basics)".)

 Aspirin and other NSAIDs may also cause worsening of asthma and related symptoms in some people with these conditions.
 This is not a true allergy but can be a significant problem for some people, who may need to avoid these medications if this occurs.